conluence-ai/furniture-scraper-pipeline/README.md

 # Furniture Scraper

-A smart and adaptable web scraper for extracting furniture product information from single or multiple websites.
-Built using **Playwright** and **BeautifulSoup**, it can intelligently navigates through complex website structures to collect:
+A smart, adaptable and AI-driven web scraper for extracting furniture product information from single or multiple furniture websites.
+Built using Playwright and BeautifulSoup, it can intelligently navigates through complex website structures to collect:
 - Product names
 - List of product image URLs
 - Designer name